abetrack3/automate-jplag/README.md

 * #### Install dependencies:

+    * (Optional) Upgrade your pip by entering the following command: `pip  install --upgrade pip`

-    * It is recommended to create a virtual environment
+    * It is recommended to create a virtual environment beforehand

         * Enter the following command from your IDE's terminal `python -m venv plagiarismVenv'